Fuel Cycle Facility Oversight

-The safety oversight program that the U.S. Nuclear Regulatory Commission (NRC) administers for major fuel cycle facilities includes inspections focused on reviews of safety, safeguards, and environmental protection.
-This program applies to gaseous diffusion plants, highly enriched uranium fuel fabrication facilities, low-enriched uranium fuel fabrication facilities, and uranium hexafluoride production facilities.
-The NRC has a separate program for Oversight of Licensed Uranium Recovery Operations.
-For more information on fuel cycle facilities oversight, please see the following topics on this page:
+The U.S. Nuclear Regulatory Commission (NRC) fuel cycle facility oversight program includes inspections in the areas of safety, safeguards, and environmental protection.
+This oversight program applies to major commercial facilities processing highly enriched uranium, low-enriched uranium, natural uranium, depleted uranium, and/or plutonium.
+The NRC has a separate program for the Oversight of Licensed Uranium Recovery Operations which includes the mining and milling stages of the fuel cycle.
+For more information on fuel cycle facility oversight, please see the following topics:

 How the NRC Conducts its Oversight Program

 NRC inspections at fuel cycle facilities focus on the areas that are most important to safety and safeguards.
 The inspections are performed using approved inspection procedures.
 The NRC performs inspections at fuel cycle facilities multiple times a year and cover areas such as security, material control and accounting, nuclear criticality control, chemical processes, emergency preparedness, fire safety, radiation safety, environmental protection, waste management, and others.
 A full list of NRC inspections routinely conducted at fuel cycle facilities demonstrates the breadth of the topics inspected.

 NRC resident inspectors are assigned to operating Category I Fuel Facilities and perform daily inspections at those facilities.
 The NRC has a full-time resident inspector at two fuel cycle sites.

 The NRC Inspection Manual provides guidance for inspectors on the objectives for each type of inspection and procedures to be followed.
 For more information, see NRC Inspection Manual, Chapter 2600.

 Results of Oversight Program